-Lipid Panel: C906 (includes Total Cholesterol, Triglyceride, Direct HDL, Calculated LDL and Non-HDL Cholesterol)
+Lipid Panel: C906 (includes Total Cholesterol, HDL Cholesterol, Triglycerides, Calculated LDL Cholesterol, Cholesterol/HDL-C, Non-HDL Cholesterol)

-Lipid Panel and Direct LDL Cholesterol Reflex: C909 (includes Total Cholesterol, HDL Cholesterol, Triglycerides, Calculated LDL Cholesterol, Cholesterol/HDL-C, Non-HDL Cholesterol.
-If Triglycerides are greater than 400 mg/dL, then LDL Cholesterol, Direct will be performed at an additional charge (CPT 83721).)
+Lipid Panel and Direct LDL Cholesterol Reflex: C909 (includes Total Cholesterol, HDL Cholesterol, Triglycerides, Calculated LDL Cholesterol, Cholesterol/HDL-C, Non-HDL Cholesterol).
+If Triglycerides are greater than 400 mg/dL, then Direct LDL Cholesterol will be performed at an additional charge (CPT 83721).)

 Refer to individual tests for assay information.